StefanScherer/basebox-slave/README.md

 As I have started the project much smaller with simple shell provisioning scripts, it still has its roots in plain shell scripts.
 Perhaps in the future there will be some higher level solution with Chef, Puppet, Ansible, ...

 ### Choose the baseboxes
-In the `Vagrantfile` you may adjust the boxes and box_urls used for the two VMs.
+In the `Vagrantfile` you may adjust the boxes and box_urls used for the three VMs.
 As I cannot make the Windows VM public, I will change at least the box_url of the Ubuntu VM to one pointing to the vagrantcloud soon.

 ### Mail Server for Jenkins mails